Ethereum price prediction: ETH to retest $1,400 resistance | Cryptopolitan

 Technical indicators

-Across the technical indicators, the MACD is bearish but show decreasing bearish momentum.
-The indicator suggests a bullish reversal as the price recovers above the $1,200 mark.
-The two EMAs are converging sharply, suggesting a reversal in the next few hours.
+Across the technical indicators, the MACD is currently bearish but shows a decreasing bearish momentum as the indicator suggests a bullish reversal.
+The two EMAs show rapid convergence suggesting strong bullish pressure on the price action.
+Overall, the MACD shows a bullish reversal suggesting a shift of momentum from the sellers to the buyers.

-The RSI is neutral and hovers close to the mean position at 50.00, suggesting room for movement in either direction.
-The indicator’s incline suggests an increasing bullish pressure in the markets.
-Currently the indicator is trading at 46.70.
+The RSI is neutral and inclined upwards suggesting a bullish price action.
+Furthermore, the indicator is trading below 60.00, showing room for further sharp upwards movement before the price action observes a correction.

-The Bollinger bands are expanding further, suggesting increasing price volatility for Ethereum.
-The bands are expanding with a slight decline suggesting bearish pressure at the price level.
+The Bollinger bands are currently converging as the price returns to the indicator’s mean level.
+However, the indicator may show divergence if the price continues its current trend upwards rising above the $1,350 level.

-The four-hour technical analysis issues a slight sell signal as nine of the 28 major technical indicators support a bearish trend.
-On the other hand, seven indicators are issuing buy signals while another ten remain neutral, not leaning towards either side.
+Overall, the four-hour technical analysis issues a strong buy signal with 16 of the 26 major technical indicators supporting an upwards movement.
+On the other hand, only one indicator suggests a bearish price action while the remaining indicators are neutral, not showing support for either side.

-The 24-hour technical analysis contradicts this sentiment as the analysis issues a buy signal with 12 indicators supporting a bullish trend.
-Meanwhile, ten indicators remain neutral while another four-issue sell signals.
-As such, while the analysis issues a buy signal, the signal is not very strong.
+The 24-hour technical analysis shares this sentiment with 16 indicators supporting a bullish price action against four that issue sell signals.
+The remaining six technical indicators show no support towards either side.
+As such, the analysis issues a buy signal of reasonable strength.

 What to expect from Ethereum price?

-Traders should expect Ethereum price to continue rising as ETH recovers to retest the $1,400 resistance level.
-Although the indicators show mixed market sentiment, the high trade volume is a positive factor suggesting strong momentum behind the recent recovery.
-Similarly, the $1,200 price level is strong support for the price.
+Traders should expect Ethereum price to retest the $1,400 level as the bullish momentum amplifies.
+The positive technical analyses and the rising trade volume reinforces this prediction and suggests a breakout above the $1,400 level.
+Traders may observe a rise to the $1,450 mark.

-Conversely, if Ethereum price falls below the $1,200 level, ETH may revisit the $1,050 support level.
-Further downwards movement may suggest a decline to the strong support at the $1,000 level.
+Conversely, if Ethereum falls below the $1,300 level, ETH may revisit the $1,200 mark, continuing its consolidation at the price level.

 Disclaimer.
 The information provided is not trading advice.
 Cryptopolitan.com holds no liability for any investments made based on the information provided on this page.
 We strongly recommend independent research and/or consultation with a qualified professional before making any investment decisions.